aselvan/docker/README.md

   This is a nginx test image for test/debug purpose.
   The image is built at dockerhub [https://hub.docker.com/repository/docker/aselvan/nginx-hello] and can be pulled by `docker pull aselvan/nginx-hello`

+- #### /haproxy
+  This is a haproxy container [just change haproxy.cfg and create your SSL certs to use] The image is built at dockerhub [https://hub.docker.com/repository/docker/aselvan/haproxy] and can be pulled by `docker pull aselvan/haproxy`